Joe2308/milestone-1-test-run/README.md

 ![W3C HTML test](assets/images/w3c-html-pass.png)

 #### Lighthouse performance test:
 4. I used Lighthouse in Chrome devtools to test my website's performance.
-I was able to dramatically increased load times by optimizing images.
+I was able to dramatically increase load times by optimizing images.
 However there were some other points I would like to improve on such as lazy loading of iframes and caching large files.
 I did do some research on these items however I just did not have enough time to implement and learn them all.
 I also increased my best practises score by adding rel="noreferrer" to all external links.